autotest/arc/man/arcli.rst

 DESCRIPTION
 ~~~~~~~~~~~

-The hosts command allow the user to manipulate hosts on an autotest server,
+The `host` command allows the user to manipulate hosts on an autotest server,
 including adding new hosts and removing existing ones.

 It's also possible to manage their temporary availability, which is known as